xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 ### Packet size

-We define on the controller a set of 100 rules with address source and destination, protocol UDP, destination port 123 and larger than 400 bytes:
+We define on the controller a set of 100 rules with address source and destination, protocol TCP, destination port 123 and larger than 400 bytes:

 <div class="highlighter-rouge">
 <pre class="highlight">